Kyle46220/ProductConfigurator/Notes.md

 NOw, I will like to plug in the in between functions.

 Then I would like to build a state machine that provides the constraints that allow only sensible placement of parts.

+Looking at the state machine Xstate docs.
+I think it is what I need.

+Today I'm looking at morph targets and statemachines.

+Morph targets seem to be you create a target object geometry, and then you morph your existing object into that geometry.
+Found some good examples on github.

+one thing to consider.
+Using morph targets - this is a way to make changes inside three js render loop, not React render looop.

+If i'm connecting this with redux, it may need to stay in react loop.

+Reading a good formum. - What is a scene graph? three js funamentals.
+Its like a node graph.

+Looking at redux with hooks and how this would work with react fiber.

+This seems to be the way to go.

+It seems like the key here, is going to be how to get the default cabinet designs.
+Do I want to import a model to get the defaults for the design?

+The instances of a design type ( eg bookcases) this will be stored in state.
+But what about the style? eg, grid slanted etc. Where will I store these?

+Basically its looking like I have an array of positions for a shelf with divs, then i copy this to multiple levels and define the height of each.

+This makes sense for a grid, but what about different styles? would the sstyle change be a function that clones or copies the shelf levels in a different way?

+I don't necessarily like this because It stoo hard coded.

+Wait ok, theres a value in state which determines how the shelves are copied on every level.
+Whether its, evenly spaced, offset, random or gradient. the positions of the divs in each shelf need to come from state.

+so in summary, I don't need the gltf loaded model.
+I can just use basic gemoetry.

+i can use react-fiber, and then I can make components for each shelf and div, and then easily update these from redux.

+I will still need some gltf models and transforms for the drawers and cupboard doors etc.

+how would the functions I have written be different if it was react components rather than three.js objects?

+if i load the objects as react comonenets, can i still put things between them? can i access their geometry still?

+I'm going to use three.js normal first.
+Then maybe rebuild with react fiber after i reach MVP for the component.
+I will be able to reuse most of the redux stuff anyway.